zaksoyer/maths-game/Docs/README.md

 This is the first game I'm creating.
 I want eventually my game to become an app and, for now, I can't develop an app (Rick would be pleased to leave me alone with Glootie..)
 I'm working on upgrading my 6 GiGs of RAM to 16 so being able to run the development tools.
 Meanwhile, I'm working on the generators and a basic web interface (no skin) to make the game works.

+### Philosopy

+You can't really lose at this game.
+Other then quit and reset your game, it's always possible ton continue further by doing a test correctly.

 ### Rules

 * Each round is presented like a tests, maximum 6 questions for beginners, 12 questions for intermediates and 15 for advanced level.